grafana/grafana/docs/sources/datasources/aws-cloudwatch/template-queries-cloudwatch.md

 ### Filters

-The `ec2_instance_attribute` query takes in `filters`, each as a filter name and a comma-separated list of values.
+The `ec2_instance_attribute` query takes in `filters` as a filter name and a comma-separated list of values.
 You can specify [pre-defined filters of ec2:DescribeInstances](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html).

 ### Selecting attributes